coinspark/message-server/README.txt

   CONST_MYSQL_MESSAGE_DB_PASS constant in coinspark_config.php file accordingly.

-2.4 Test the message server is responding
+2.4 Test the message server
 ==================================================

 # Open your chosen URL in your web browser.
 You should see:

     CoinSpark Message Delivery Server Status: OK

+# Run the battery of internal tests to check it's all working:

+	php /home/coinspark/message-server/public/index.php test random_pid

+# If you see this line at the end, tests were completely successfully:

+	---- Test completed ----

 3. CHANGELOG
 =====================================================================

-v1.0 beta 1 - 13 January 2015
+v1.0 beta 1 - 14 January 2015
 * First release